jacobRidenour/ProgWiki/C/README_C.md

 C has been standardized since 1989.
 The content in this folder will reflect C from ANSI C (1989) up through the features included in the 2017 standard, C17.

+There are 3 related categories of behavior to watch out for with C (and C++) that can cause unintuitive bugs (definitions adapted from [here](https://stackoverflow.com/questions/2397984/undefined-unspecified-and-implementation-defined-behavior) and [here](https://en.cppreference.com/w/c/language/behavior)):

+* **Implementation-defined behavior**: behavior, for a well-formed program construct and correct data, that depends on the implementation and that each implementation documents
+   * Examples: order of operand evaluation for the operator `+`.
+The size of `int`.
+In-memory order of the bits in a byte (endianness)
+* **Undefined behavior**: behavior for which \[the standard\] imposes no requirements
+   * Examples: dereferencing a `NULL` pointer, modifying a string literal, indexing outside the boundaries of an array, division by 0
+* **Unspecified behavior**: behavior, for a well-formed program construct and correct data, that depends on the implementation; in C, the standard provides 2 or more possibilities and imposes no prescription on which is chosen
+   * Examples: order of evaluation for function arguments

 ## Creating a Binary

 There are 3 main programs involved in creating a binary, such as an executable, from C source code.
 They are the preprocessor, the compiler, and the linker.
 When we build a C program, all three of these steps occur sequentially by default.